osohq/oso/docs/content/python/getting-started/application/index.md

 ## In Your Application

-There are two pieces to get started with Oso in your application.
-The policy file, and the `oso.is_allowed` call.

-The policy file captures the authorization logic you want to apply in your application, and the `oso.is_allowed` call is used to enforce that policy in your application.

-When starting out, it is reasonable to capture all policy logic in a single `authorization.polar` file, as we have done here.
-However, over time you will want to break it up into multiple files.

-Additionally, there are two main places where we want to enforce our authorization logic: at the request/API layer, and at the data access layer.

-The goal of the former is to restrict which _actions_ a user can take in your application, e.g. are they allowed to fetch the expenses report via the `GET /expenses/report` route.

-The goal of the latter is to restrict them from viewing data they shouldn't have access to, e.g. they should not be able to see other users' data.

-### Add Oso
+In Oso, your authorization rules are expressed in a policy file, written in our language Polar.
+When someone tries to access a resource in your app, your app will need to query Oso to check if that access is allowed.
+That means adding Oso to your app has two parts: writing the policy file and writing the access check.

-In our sample application, we are storing our policies in the `authorization.polar` file, and all of the authorization in the application is managed through the `authorization.py` file.
+In our sample application, we're storing our policies in the `authorization.polar` file, and all the authorization in the application is managed through the `authorization.py` file.
+Your app can take the same structure.
+(When starting out, it's reasonable to capture all policy logic in a single `authorization.polar` file, as we've done here.
+As your app grows, you can break that into many files, depending on your app's needs.)

+### Initializing Oso
-In the application, we need to:
+In an application, we need to:

 1. Create the Oso instance
 2. Load in policy files.
 3. [Register application classes](getting-started/policies#application-types)
-4. Attach the Oso instance to the application
+4. Attach the Oso instance to the application.

-We have achieved this using the `init_oso` method:
+We'll write an `init_oso` method to call at app boot time:

 {{< literalInclude path="examples/python/getting-started/application/expenses-flask/app/authorization.py"
                    from="start-init" >}}

-We can now access this `oso` instance anywhere in our application, and specify which policy files are loaded in the application configuration.
+We can now access this `oso` instance anywhere in our application and specify which policy files are loaded in the application configuration.

+There are two main places where we want to enforce our authorization logic: at the request/API layer and at the data access layer.

+The goal of enforcement at the request layer is to restrict which _actions_ a user can take in your application.
+For instance, is a user allowed to fetch the expenses report via the `GET /expenses/report` route?

+The goal of enforcement at the data layer is to restrict users from viewing data they shouldn't have access to For instance, they shouldn't be able to see other users' data.

 ### Authorizing Routes

-We can apply apply authorization to **every** incoming request by setting up a middleware function that runs before every request using `before_app_request`:
+We can apply apply authorization to every incoming request by setting up a middleware function that runs before every request using `before_app_request`:

 {{< literalInclude path="examples/python/getting-started/application/expenses-flask/app/authorization.py"
                    lines="9-14" >}}

 Now that this is in place, we can write a simple policy to allow anyone to call our index route, and see the hello message:

 {{< literalInclude path="examples/python/getting-started/application/expenses-flask/app/authorization.polar"
                    lines="3-4" >}}